-P4: Well, there is this famous Emma Goldman saying 'If I can't dance I don't want to be in your revolution' and I like that very much.
+P4: Well there is this famous Emma Goldman saying 'If I can't dance I don't want to be in your revolution' and I like that very much.
 She said this in the early 1900 and it was meant as a part of the socialist and communist revolutions.
 Emma Goldman was an anarchist and what she wanted to express is that political activism can't always be super serious, super severe, super tough, and super straight, there must be room for some fun like dancing and it must be possible to dance and not always to say: "Today we have to save the world."
 I think it expresses something which is really important, that beyond these severe and serious business there must be some space for fun, humour, and enjoying emotions.
 So she at a very early stage way before the internet and the memes she in a way nailed it in that one sentence.

 The importance of humour in activism is emphasized here.
 Humour can be utilized to cope with different aspects of activism.
-We will analyse four ways in which humour can function as a coping mechanism, based on the different aspects of activism.
-This will be done in different sub-sections.
+We will analyze four ways in which humour can function as a coping mechanism, based on the different aspects of activism: (1) to interact or deal with other groups of activists or the police better, (2) to cope with emotions as a group, (3) to cope with emotions individually, and (4) to continue the work of being an activist.
+After that, we will also look at conditions in which it is not appropriate to use humour in activism.